 - i.
 You are: - A. A small business concern as defined in section 3 of the Small Business Act (15 USC 632), and subject to SBA's affiliation rules under 13 CFR 121.301(f) unless specifically waived in the Act; - B. A tax-exempt nonprofit organization described in section 501(c)(3) of the Internal Revenue Code (IRC), Tax-exempt veterans organization described in section 501(c)(19) of the IRC, Tribal business concern described in section 31(b)(2)(C) of the Small Business Act, or any other business; and - ii.
-You were in operation on February 15, 2020 and had employees for whom you paid salaries and payroll taxes.
+You were in operation on February 15, 2020 and either had employees for whom you paid salaries and payroll taxes or paid independent contractors, as reported on a Form 1099-MISC.